risedack1/risedack1/README.md

 ---

-### I am a beginner front-end developer 😎
+### I am a front-end developer 😎

 ## Few words about me

-My name is Tymur, I am 25 years old and I am beginner front-end developer.
-I have been doing programming for about 1.5 years, trying out different technologies in web.
+My name is Tymur, I am 26 years old and I am front-end developer.
+I have been doing programming for about 2+ years, trying out different technologies in web.

 ## Codewars